January 30, 2026

 Cultural Affairs

-Virginia Beach Cultural Affairs has a variety of offerings for Black History Month, including ways to celebrate Black history all year long.
+Virginia Beach Cultural Affairs has a variety of offerings to celebrate Black history not just in February, but all year long.

-Princess Anne County Training School was the first high school for African Americans in Princess Anne County, now known as Virginia Beach.
-The school was a result of the African American community in the 1930s working together to raise money to build a school so their children could receive a proper education.
-Today, the legacy of the school continues with the establishment of the museum which shares stories of family, community, sacrifice, and the importance of education.
-The museum is located within Virginia Beach City Public Schools' Renaissance Academy.
+Princess Anne County Training School (PACTS) was the first high school for African Americans in Princess Anne County, now known as Virginia Beach.
+In the 1930s, members of the African American community worked together to raise money and build the school so their children could receive a proper education.
+Today, the school legacy continues in the museum, sharing stories of family, community, sacrifice and the importance of education.

 Unable to visit the museum in-person?
-Check out a virtual tour.
+Take a virtual tour.

 Tune in to “Black History/Black Futures”